purus83/myproject1/README.md

-### Project Created for a Jenkins Pipeline job to build, test and deploy Java web app in a Container.
+### Project Created for a Jenkins Pipeline to build, test and deploy a Java web app in Container.